Kartik-byte/DemoCFG/README.md

-# spreed
+# CFG

-A new Flutter project.

 ## Getting Started

 To add ur assigned part follow these steps

 **1.** Create a new branch.